ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 ## White brick wall in an office?
 A fantastic idea!

-Do you own enough space to use it for a **home office** but you have no idea how to design it? **White brick wall is an universal solution**, perfect for any situation – whether the interior is spacious or rather small.
+Do you own enough space to use it for a **home office** but you have no idea how to design it? **White brick wall is a universal solution**, perfect for any situation – whether the interior is spacious or rather small.

 If there is already a real brick wall in your home, all you need to do is paint it with a chosen product. **Not ready for a home revolution?** A faux brick wall might be the best solution for you.
 Everything depends on what result you expect.